odoo/documentation/odoo_sh/getting_started/branches.rst

 Merging a staging branch in the production branch only merges the source code: Any configuration changes you made in the staging databases are not passed to the production database.

-If you test configuration changes in staging branches, and want them to be applied in the production, you have to:
+If you test configuration changes in staging branches, and want them to be applied in the production, you have to either:

-* Either, write the configuration changes in XML data files overriding the default configuration or views in your branches, and then increase the version of your module in its manifest (*__manifest__.py*) to trigger the update of the module when you merge your staging branch in your production branch.
+* write the configuration changes in XML data files overriding the default configuration or views in your branches, and then increase the version of your module in its manifest (*__manifest__.py*) to trigger the update of the module when you merge your staging branch in your production branch.
   This is the best practice for a better scalability of your developments as you will use the Git versioning features for all your configuration changes, and therefore have a traceability for your changes.
-* Either, pass them manually from your staging to your production database, by copy/pasting them.
+* pass them manually from your staging to your production database, by copy/pasting them.

 .. _odoosh-gettingstarted-branches-tabs: